Skip to main content

 break;

-case 'canceled':
+case 'captured':

-// Restore product availability, inform the customer
+// Restore product availability and inform the customer

 markOrderAsCanceled($orderId);